-17.5 Does the operator have other rules for the village?
-Resident input 17.6 Does the village have a residents committee established under the Retirement Villages Act 1999?
+17.5 Does the operator have other rules for Yes No the village?
+If yes: As set out in the residence contract.
+Additional rules may also be made by the scheme operator from time to time about units, the village facilities and behaviour in the village.
+Resident input 17.6 Does the village have a residents 🗌 Yes 🖾 No committee established under the Retirement Villages Act 1999 ?
 By law, residents are entitled to elect and form a residents committee to deal with the operator on behalf of residents about the day-to-day running of the village and any complaints or proposals raised by residents.
-You may like to ask the village manager about an opportunity to talk members of the resident committee about living in this village.
-Part 18 - Accreditation 18.1 Is the village voluntarily accredited through an industrybased accreditation scheme? ☒ No, village is not accredited☐ Yes, village is voluntarily accredited through: N/A accreditation schemes are industry-based schemes.
-The Retirement ot establish an accreditation scheme or standards for retirement villages.
-Part 19 - Waiting list 19.1 Does the village maintain a waiting list for entry? ☐ Yes ⊠ No Access to documents The following operational documents are held by the retirement village scheme operator and a prospective resident or resident may make a written request to the operator to inspect or take a copy of these documents free of charge.
-The operator must comply with the request by the date stated by the prospective resident or resident (which must be at least seven days after the request is given). ☑ Certificate of title o ☑ Village site plan ☑ Plans showing the ☑ Plans of any units o ☑ Development or plan ration for the retirement village scheme r current title search for the retirement village land location, floor plan or dimensions of accommodation units in the village or facilities under construction anning approvals for any further development of the village velopment plan for the village under the Retirement Villages Act
+You may like to ask the village manager about an opportunity to talk with members of the resident committee about living in this village.
+Part 18 - Accreditation 18.1 Is the village voluntarily accredited $oxedsymbol{\boxtimes}$ No, village is not accredited through an industry- based accreditation scheme? \Box Yes, village is voluntarily accredited through: N/A accreditation schemes are industry-based schemes.
+The Retirement of establish an accreditation scheme or standards for retirement villages.
+Part 19 - Waiting list 19.1 Does the village maintain a waiting list for entry? 🗌 Yes 🖾 No Access to documents and a prospective reside inspect or take a copy o al documents are held by the retirement village scheme operator ent or resident may make a written request to the operator to f these documents free of charge.
+The operator must comply with stated by the prospective resident or resident (which must be at ne request is given). • ration for the retirement village scheme current title search for the retirement village land ⊠ Village site plan • ocation, floor plan or dimensions of accommodation units in the village or facilities under construction Development or planning approvals for any further development of the village An approved redevelopment plan for the village under the Retirement Villages Act An approved transition plan for the village of the retirement vil

-\boxtimes Statements of the balance of the capital replacement fund, or maintenance reserve fund or general services charges fund (or income and expenditure for general services) at the end of the previous three financial years of the retirement village Statements of the balance of any Body Corporate administrative fund or sinking fund at the end of the previous three years of the retirement village \boxtimes Examples of contracts that residents may have to enter into \boxtimes Village dispute resolution process Village by-laws \boxtimes Village insurance policies and certificates of currency \boxtimes A current public information document (PID) continued in effect under section 237I of the Act (this applies to existing residence contracts)
+- Statements of the balance of the capital replacement fund, or maintenance reserve fund or general services charges fund (or income and expenditure for general services) at the end of the previous three financial years of the retirement village - Statements of the balance of any Body Corporate administrative fund or sinking fund at the end of the previous three years of the retirement village - Examples of contracts that residents may have to enter into - ☑ Village dispute resolution process - □ Village by-laws - ☑ Village insurance policies and certificates of currency - A current public information document (PID) continued in effect under section 237I of the Act (this applies to existing residence contracts)